Is an affair an addiction?

 If you think in terms of addiction, how do you explain the devaluing?
 Oh, they just get ugly when you threaten their kibbles?
 It’s not Bob who is insulting me, it’s his addicted brain!
 He doesn’t mean it!
 And if he were sober, he’d be nice again!
 (Or maybe Bob is an entitled asshole who will treat you like shit, sober or drunk?
 Faithful or unfaithful?
 Because Bob values Bob most highly.)

 Second, if anyone is an addict here, IMO, it’s chumps.

 Kicking a cheater out is like kicking a drug.
 I don’t know how it is for cheaters quitting affair partners.
-Maybe we share some neurotransmitters there, but I know that when I was going through it, even as I was doing the most INSANE things — taking him back, having sex with him, spackling over or just outright denying his ridiculous lies — I KNEW I WAS DOING IT.
+Maybe we share some neurotransmitters there, but I know that when I was going through it eons ago, even as I was doing the most insane things — taking him back, having sex with him, spackling over or just outright denying his ridiculous lies — I KNEW I WAS DOING IT.
 I knew intellectually it was wrong.
 It hurt like a motherfucker.
 And I did it anyway.
 I needed a hit from that hopium pipe.
 I needed that validation from the person who was devaluing me.
 I needed the tiny, precious, kibble scrap he was throwing at me.

 And when I got that tiny, precious, kibble scrap?
 It was HUGE.
 The high was so very high.

 How did I break the cycle?
 With sheer mental fortitude and a lot of online and real life support.
 The big breakthrough, however, was no contact.
 I had to kick the drug.
 The person I was devaluing as an addict was myself.